HomeDing/homeding.github.io/elements.md

 <div style="clear:both"></div>

 ## Sensor Elements

-These elements implement a adoption to a very specific sensor or sensor family.
+The [sensor elements](elements/_sensors.md) implement the adoption to a very specific sensor or sensor family.
 They share some common implementation to allow gathering values on a regular basis and updating other elements or even other boards by sending actions with the current value.

 <div class="short">